BitMine Immersion Technologies

 The New Guard Arrives

-Chi Tsang will take over from Jonathan Bates.
-The company also added three independent directors, Robert Sechan, Olivia Howe, and Jason Edgeworth.
-Robert Sechan is the Founder of NewEdge Capital Group and CEO of NewEdge Wealth.
-Jason Edgeworth is Asset Manager for JPD Family Holdings.
-Olivia Howe is Chief Legal Officer at RigUp.
+Tsang took over as CEO as BitMine added three independent directors: Robert Sechan, Olivia Howe, and Jason Edgeworth.
+Sechan is the founder of NewEdge Capital Group and CEO of NewEdge Wealth.
+Edgeworth is an asset manager for JPD Family Holdings.
+Howe is Chief Legal Officer at RigUp.

 IX.
 Business Model Deep Dive: How BitMine Makes Money